rubenhussong/react-three-fiber-vite-boilerplate/README.md

 # React-Three-Fiber Vite Boilerplate

-This is my boilerplate for React projects with R3F and Typescript.
+This is my development environment for React projects with R3F and Typescript.

 ## Getting started